Travel Industry Merchant Accounts – Advice for Agencies

 A lot of effort goes into making a traveling experience a memorable one.
-Flights, hotel bookings, travel packages, cruises, car rentals and restaurant reservations are just some things that need to be considered.
+Flights, hotel bookings, travel packages, cruises, car rentals, and restaurant reservations are just some things that must be considered.

-These trips cost lots of money and need to be booked months ahead of schedule.
+These trips cost lots of money and must be booked months ahead of schedule.
 Unfortunately, there is always the likelihood that something will crop up and make people cancel their trips.

-Even with all the efforts put towards planning and making different reservations, customers can easily file chargeback claims on their cards.
+Despite all the efforts to plan and make different reservations, customers can easily file chargeback claims on their cards.

 And every time this happens, the travel merchant and issuing card company lose money on the transaction.

-Fraud is also a big issue in the travel sector, since a lot of payments are made with credit cards.
-According to a report, this problem costs travel companies around $10 Billion per year.
+Fraud is also a big issue in the travel sector since many payments are made with credit cards.
+According to a report, this problem costs travel companies around $10 billion annually.

 The high volume of transactions in the travel industry is another worry for financial institutions.